 Direct messaging scams are also very common.
 I’ve received several creepy emails telling me that my computer was hacked and that the hacker has downloaded all my contact lists from emails and has been watching me through my webcam doing indecent things.
 If I didn’t pay $3,000 in Bitcoin then he would send the videos to all my contacts.
 Scary.

 Well since I’ve had a piece of electrical tape over my laptop camera since I bought it, it was a dead giveaway that it was a scam.
-It was conveniently also the email address that I used at Ledger, whose distribution list was subsequently hacked in 2021, so they already had evidence that I was involved in cryptocurrency.
+It was conveniently also the email address that I used at Ledger, whose distribution list was subsequently hacked in 2021 and once in 2022, so they already had evidence that I was involved in cryptocurrency.

 Even though it was an obvious scam, it still gave me a creepy feeling that someone was spying on me.